coenjones/Honours/README.md

 Run source('module.r') in R to import all the available functionality.
 The examples folder includes a number of interesting examples with reference to the data found in Data

 A video summarising some of the functionality can be found at https://youtu.be/WcByZP34Gg8

+Thesis.pdf contains the document for which this package was designed, but a more concise vignette and documentation file for the codebase alone does not yet exist.